Optimization Problems for Machine Learning: A Survey: Adversarial Learning

 \subsection{Untargeted attacks}

-\CGrev{ In untargeted attacks, one searches for adversarial examples $x'$ close to the original input $x$ with label $\chi$ for which the classified label $\chi'$ of $x'$ is different from $\chi$, without targeting a specific label for $x'$. } Given that the only aim is misclassification, untargeted attacks are deemed less powerful than the targeted counterpart, and received less attention in the literature.
+\CGrev{ In untargeted attacks, one searches for adversarial examples $x'$ close to the original input $x$ with label $y$ for which the classified label $y'$ of $x'$ is different from $y$, without targeting a specific label for $x'$. } Given that the only aim is misclassification, untargeted attacks are deemed less powerful than the targeted counterpart, and received less attention in the literature.

 \CGrev{ A mathematical formulation for finding minimum adversarial distortion for untargeted attacks is proposed in \cite{tjeng2017verifying}.
-Assuming that the output values of classifier $f$ are expressed by the functions $f_i$ associated with labels $i \in \Upsilon$ (i.e., $f_i$ are the scoring functions), and a distance metric $d$ is given, then a perturbation $r$ for an untargeted attack is found by solving }
+Assuming that the output values of classifier $f$ are expressed by the functions $f_{y'}$ associated with labels \revtwoCG{$y' \in \Upsilon$} (i.e., $f_{y'}$ are the scoring functions), and a distance metric $d$ is given, then a \revtwoCGblue{minimum} perturbation $r$ for an untargeted attack is found by solving }

-This formulation can easily accommodate targeted attacks in a set \CGrev{$T \not\owns \chi$} by replacing \eqref{adv_dist:argmax} with $\argmax_i \{f_i(x+r)\} \in T$.
-The most commonly adopted metrics in literature are the $l_1$, $l_2$, and $l_{\infty}$ norms which as shown in \cite{tjeng2017verifying}, can all be expressed with continuous variables.
+This formulation can easily accommodate targeted attacks in a set \CGrev{$T \not\owns y$} by replacing \eqref{adv_dist:argmax} with $\argmax_{y'} \{f_{y'}(x+r)\} \in T$.
+The most commonly adopted metrics in the literature are the \revtwoCG{$1$, $2$, and $\infty$-norm, which can all be expressed with continuous variables, as shown in \cite{tjeng2017verifying}}.
 The \CGrev{$2$-norm} makes the objective function of the outer-level optimization problem quadratic.